yuyangdu01/LLM-CL-VQA/README.md

 # LLM-Assisted Multi-Teacher Continual Learning for Visual Question Answering in Robotic Surgery

 ## Introduction
-* The Pytorch implementation for our paper '[LLM-Assisted Multi-Teacher Continual Learning for Visual Question Answering in Robotic Surgery](https://arxiv.org/abs/xxxx.xxxxx)', submitted to ICRA 2024.
+* The Pytorch implementation for our paper '[LLM-Assisted Multi-Teacher Continual Learning for Visual Question Answering in Robotic Surgery](https://arxiv.org/abs/2402.16664)', accepted by IEEE ICRA 2024.

 <p align="center">
   <img src="Figure/system.png"  width="1000"/>
 </p>

 ## Data Preparation
-* We use the dataset [EndoVis17](https://arxiv.org/abs/2305.11692), [EndoVis18](https://arxiv.org/abs/2206.11053), and [DAISI-VQA](DAISI_VQA).
+* For datasets, we use [EndoVis17](https://arxiv.org/abs/2305.11692), [EndoVis18](https://arxiv.org/abs/2206.11053), and [DAISI-VQA](DAISI_VQA).
 Note that DAISI-VQA is a new VQA dataset we build upon  [DAISI](https://arxiv.org/abs/2004.02809)

 * How we constructed the DAISI-VQA dataset: